appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 * `use_instance_credentials`: (Optional) Whether to use the credentials from the AWS instance or not.
 * `url`: (Required) The URL of the elasticsearch server.
 Example: https://aws.com/elasticsearch/instance/asdaxllkmda64.
 * `retention_days`: (Optional) Optional field to enable log retention on the configured AWS elasticsearch.
 Defines how many days the audit logs will be kept.
 Example: 30.
+* `compatibility_mode`: (Optional) Which version of Elasticsearch that logs are forwarded to.
+* `authentication`: (Optional) Optional authentication settings used when sending logs to an elasticsearch instance.
 #### tcp_clients
 TCP endpoints to connect and send the audit logs with the given format.
 * `name`: (Required) Name of the endpoint.
 Example: Company SIEM.